ROSbots/rosbots_setup_tools/README.md

 More details to come... the current not-so-short instructions:

+## Shrinking ROSbots image, burning a shrunken ROSbots Raspbian Image to file
+1. Use gparted to shrink on Linux machine
+ 1. If there's an error, then resize2fs manually with "-f" flag
+ 1. May need to go back to gparted to shrink again to get the partition table updated
+1. Burn sd card image (only first 9GB in this case) to file
+ 1. sudo dd bs=1m of=rosbots-ros-opencv-stretch-lite-2017-11-29.img if=/dev/rdisk2 count=9000 conv=sync

+## Using existing ROSbots image
+1. sudo dd if=rosbots-xxx.img of=/dev/rdiskN conv=sync
+1. ssh pi@xxx.xxx.xxx.xxx
+1. password - "rosbots!"
+1. Set up new ssh keys
+ 1. sudo rm /etc/ssh/ssh_host_*
+ 1. sudo dpkg-reconfigure openssh-server

 ## Setting up a new Raspberry Pi

 1. Create an SD card with the latest Raspbian image per the [instructions on Raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/).